 The Burren - wild flowers and ancient sites

-Our popular holiday to this delightful area of western Ireland, famous for its wild flowers, limestone landscape and fascinating history.
+This delightful area of western Ireland is famous for its wild flowers, limestone landscape and fascinating history.

-The Burren is known for its unusual range of plants, particularly for its arctic, alpine and mediterranean species.
-In amongst the limestone pavement grow a fascinating collection including colourful flowers, ferns, miniature trees, and several orchids including local specialities.
-The famous limestone ’pavement’ reaches the sea forming an attractive coastline and, to the north, lie the wildlife-rich shores of Galway Bay.
+The Burren is known for its unusual collection of plants, ranging from those of the western lowlands of the British Isles to arctic, alpine and mediterranean species.
+In amongst the limestone pavement grows a fascinating flora including colourful flowers, ferns, miniature trees, and several orchids including Dense-flowered Orchid, Narrow-leaved Marsh Orchid and the snowy-white O’Kelly’s Orchid.
+The limestone ’pavement’ reaches the sea forming an attractive coastline and, to the north, lie the wildliferich shores of Galway Bay.

 Download trip report